kidache97/CasualNotes/README.md

-# test_repo
+# CasualNotes
-this repo is used for git test personally
+Used for CS Learning Record personally.